Lakeview

 No analysis available

-I checked for phrases indicating STRs are allowed, such as "short-term rental allowed," "TVU," "NUC," or similar, but none appeared.
-With no explicit permission in the remarks, this is treated as not indicated.
+I checked for explicit evidence that short-term rentals are allowed, including phrases like "short-term rental allowed," "TVU," or "NUC," but found none.
+Because there is no affirmative STR language in the remarks, this is treated as not allowed based on the available public remarks.

-I looked for language indicating owners must participate in a rental pool, cannot opt out, or are required to rent their units, but found none.
-There is also no evidence that STRs are allowed, so mandatory pool participation is not supported.
+I looked for language indicating owners must participate in a rental pool or cannot opt out, but found none.
+There is also no evidence of STR permission, so mandatory pool participation is not supported by the remarks.

 No analysis available